mrjoelkemp/js-idioms/README.md

 if (callback) callback();
 ```

-However, the expression-based defaulting technique is a quite clever use of the short-circuiting nature of boolean operators.
+However, the expression-based defaulting technique uses the short-circuiting nature of boolean operators.

 Here it is again: